JuanJFarina/juanjfarina.github.io/content/unit_testing_and_tdd_schools.md

 changes confidently, thanks to the ability to rapidly make regression testings (we could call these *confidence-giving tests*).

-Over which school is better, I think it's a similar discussion to Functional Programming versus Object Oriented Programming, in the sense that Chicago TDD makes perfect sense in a pure and perfectly designed system with FP, and London or Mockist TDD makes perfect sense in a pure and perfectly designed system with OOP, but the reality is that most systems are a mix of both approaches, and so should TDD style be.
+Over which school is better, I think it's a matter of system design so for example, Chicago TDD makes more sense in a mixed or functional paradigm system, and London or Mockist TDD is ideal in a pure and perfectly designed system with OOP.

-Both schools, though, share the same foundational goal of TDD: shortening the feedback loop to improve code quality and design.
+Both schools, though, share the same foundational goal of TDD: think about the design of the code you are about to write by creating first the tests, and then running them every short change to shorten the feedback loop and improve code quality and design.

 If you want to go carefully with your development and improve your code quality output, you should definitely try TDD as presented by Kent Beck.